jasonfly07/jasonfly07.github.io/_posts/2015-7-12-luminance-vs-illuminance.md

 I've seen this trick on Reddit and other sites a few times, and decided to write a simple script that does the scrambling.
 [Click here to give it a try](http://jasonfly07.github.io/scrambler.html).

-###Implementation
-The underlying idea is that given a word, we have to scramble the middle part (without the first and the last character).
-Namely, given a string `str`, we should shuffle the order of charactes in `str[1:-1]`.
-There are, however, 2 exceptions to this rule:

-1. Non-word characters should not be included.
-For example, if `str` is *"Eureka!"*, we should ignore both the quotation and exclamation marks.
-This means that we need to locate where **alphanumeric** characters start and end in a word.

-2. Words to be scrambled should be longer than 3-character.
-This should be pretty obvious.
-Beware that this is after taking 1. into account, so `"hi!"` is really just a 2-character word and cannot be scrambled.

-Finally, since we want the words to be as scrambled as possible, each time a word is scrambled, it's compared with the orignal one; if the scrambled word turns out to be identical as before, shuffle it again.
-However, some words like `been` cannot be rendered different from its original form, so we only reshuffle it 5 times.